 At age eight, the B/W test pattern with the chief's picture was the first and last thing we saw on TV each day.
 Our Cub Scout troop visited a ham's radio shack.
 As a dozen little boys gathered in his shack,the young ham worked the dials.
 He worked SSB with a station in West Germany and when I was eight years old that was like talking to Mars!

 Fast forward to 1989; a coworker mentioned that he had always wanted to investigate ham radio.
-That's all it took to rekindle the interest.
+That's all it took to rekindle the interest - we were off to the races.
+We found an elmer, Bill, N4ZI who became a life long friend.
+Mike & I took our tests together.
+He became N5PSI, a proficient CW operator and worked lots of DX.
 I became a rag chewer and worked a fair amount of DX.
 I made a number of good friends through those early QSO's.

 I became excited about helping missionaries with phone patches because it was a way I could practice my faith and support some really hard working people for whom those phone calls meant a lot.
 So for a few years in the early 90's I would point my KLM tribander to South America and "bypass the phone company".